dbernhard-0x7CD/CookieBlock-Consent-Crawler/doc/dev_notes.md

 # Useful SQL Queries

-Select result of a crawl to a website.
-Includes how many cookies we gave consented to:
+# Select result of a crawl to a website.
+Includes how many cookies we gave consent to:
 ```SQL
 -- consent_data
 SELECT * FROM consent_crawl_results results